 Known as the ancient triple goddess of Pre-Christian Ireland, she is also known as being the goddess of fire, healing, poetry, unity, childbirth, and of smith craft.

 Brigid had two sisters, Brigid The Healer and Brigid The Smith, hence is why she may have acquired the ‘triple goddess’ title.
 To this day she is still very important to modern day pagans who love to emphasize her triple worth and magical powers.

-She is honoured at her sacred spring wells in Co.
+Her spirit is honoured at her sacred spring wells in Co.
 Kildare and Co.
 Clare among many others round Ireland.
 The Celtic and pagan people are extremely nature based and consider all nature to be powerful and sacred.

 Goddess Brigid is connected to high intelligence and wisdom, perfection and craftsmanship.

-She founded many monasteries around the magical land of Ireland, many of which began under a great Oak tree.
+This gentle and beautiful soul founded many monasteries around the magical land of Ireland, many of which began under a great Oak tree.
 The Oak tree is the most sacred trees to the ancient druids because of its strength, might and supernatural presence.